MicrosoftDocs/Viva/Viva/goals/configuring-okrs.md

 ### How to enable the Shared OKRs feature for your organization

-OKR administrators can turn on the "Shared OKRs" feature from the **OKR & Projects** tab in the admin settings.
+OKR administrators can turn on the "Shared OKRs" feature from the **OKR & Initiatives** tab in the admin settings.

 ### How to create shared OKRs for multiple teams